Parents Television and Media Council: Broadcast indecency

 In January 2010, the PTC launched a complaint campaign after the American Dad! episode "Don't Look a Smith Horse in the Mouth" aired in January 2010.
 The FCC fined Fox $25,000 on June 4, stating that they failed to respond to an inquiry of 100,000 complaints about the episode.
 A month later, Fox slammed the decision, claiming that it was "unconstitutional".

 On May 20, 2010, the PTC announced that it plans to target CBS and its affiliates after the network announced that the new sitcom $#*!
 My Dad Says was added to the 2010-2011 fall TV lineup.
 The PTC cites both the show's title and its Thursday 8:30 pm timeslot as reasons.
 The series is based on the popular Twitter account created by Justin Halpern, who also served as one of the co-producers on the show.
 CBS defended its decision and said that it was working with the account's creator and its content was toned down for the program before the series premiere in September.

-In October 2010, the PTC targeted an episode of the Fox series Glee, stating that the episode featured outfits that were scantily clad and guest-star Britney Spears going shopping in lingerie, calling it, "an endorsement of narcotics abuse, public masturbation, and school-sanctioned burlesque."
-They were also criticizing it for making an episode idolizing Britney in the first place, stating: "Perhaps most troubling is the deification of a troubled popstar into a symbol of empowerment and self-esteem."
 On October 20, PTC criticized GQ magazine for featuring three Glee stars posing in risque outfits; the PTC statement said that the photoshoot "borders on pedophilia."

 In January 2011, the PTC called on the United States Department of Justice and the Judiciary Committees of both houses of Congress to investigate whether MTV violated child pornography laws in casting teenaged actors in Skins, a remake of the British TV series of the same name.
 MTV rated Skins "TV-MA", meaning the show is not suitable for audiences under 17.
 The Los Angeles Times responded in an editorial: "...looking for government remedies is ineffective and unwise; we suspect the network's editors are smart enough to skirt prosecution.
 The Federal Communications Commission doesn't regulate the content of cable networks, and even if it did, a crackdown on shows like "Skins" would be a bad idea, because adults should be able to watch whatever they like on cable and federal attempts to protect kids from adult programming have never been successful."

 In August 2020, the PTC requested that Netflix remove the film Cuties from its streaming service.